Renewable Energy And Fossil Fuels

 Also, at that time, clean water resources are being developed.
 The small yellow razor represents rapidly growing renewable energy (which includes solar and wind, as well as solar energy). coal and biofuels/ethanol in cars, both of which are subject to criticism).
 Electricity has also increased.
 And the nuclear power is left.

-See also Bad Things About Solar Energy
+See also Solar Energy Homes

 But coal, natural gas, and oil have a lot to do with the growth of clean energy.
 Example: In 2013, non-hydro renewable energy use increased by 38.5 million TOE (oil demand equivalent).
 And increased coal consumption by 103 million TOE – more than doubling.
 If it’s a species, they store fossils.